roy-ganz/toql/README.md

 The toql project consists of

-* A __query parser__, typically used to parse query string from web clients.
+* A __query parser__ to parse query string from web clients.
-* A __query builder__, used to modify or create queries on the fly.
+* A __query builder__ to modify or create queries on the fly.
-* An __SQL mapper__, that translates toql fields into SQL columns or expressions.
+* An __SQL mapper__, that translates Toql fields into SQL columns or expressions.
-* A __SQL builder__, that turns a query into SQL with the hep of the mapper.
+* A __SQL builder__ to turn a query into SQL with the help of the mapper.
-* A __toql derive__ that generates mappings of structs, functions to handle dependencies and helper functions.
+* A __Toql derive__ that generates mappings of structs, functions to handle dependencies and helper functions.
 * __3rd party integration __  to work well together with Rocket and MySQL.

-Make sure you check out the [guide](http://github.com/roy-ganz/toql/guide/index.html) or run the example of a full CRUD with Rocket and MySQL.
+Make sure you check out the [guide](https://github.com/roy-ganz/toql/blob/master/guide/src/introduction.md) or run the example of a full CRUD with Rocket and MySQL.

 ```bash
 ROCKET_DATABASES={example_db={url=mysql://USER:PASS@localhost:3306/example_db}} cargo +nightly run --example crud_rocket_mysql